MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-supplier-self-service/install-and-set-up.md

     1. Power Pages Read Vendor Invoice List
     1. Power Pages Update Vendor
 1. Restart the Power Pages site.
 1. Update the flow URL in each of the custom components on the respective web pages.
 High-level instructions are provided in the table.
-Detailed steps with screenshots are available in [in Appendix – I – Page components and Cloud Flow URL detailed setup]().

 | Web Page  | Component Inputs  | Cloud Flow URLs  |
 |----------------|--------------------------------------|----------------------------------|